 How to Become a Nutritionist in Arizona

-The first step for those interested in how to become a nutritionist in Arizona is obtaining a Bachelor's degree from an accredited nutrition program.
+The first step for those interested in becoming a nutritionist in Arizona is earning a bachelor's degree from an accredited nutrition program.
 Arizona has a plethora of schools that offer both online, on-site, or hybrid course tracks that meet the individual schedules and needs of today's diverse learners.
 Most undergraduate nutrition programs focus on human nutrition, which provides students with an understanding of the general scope of the profession.

 Once an applicant has obtained the necessary education and training, they can apply for licensure by taking an exam through their licensing body.
 Most licensure exams are written, but it is possible for the licensing body to include an oral and practical portion as well.
 Students who pass the exam typically receive their licenses a few weeks later.
 These licenses are valid for two years, and can be renewed by completing a set of continuing education requirements (the specific number of hours is dictated by state licensing bodies).